-Samsung Galaxy NX camera and lenses shown off in press image leakAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy NX camera and lenses shown off in press image leakAlex Wagner - Editorial Director of News and Content

 Looks like we don't have to wait until June 20 to get a peek at Samsung's next Galaxy Camera.
 Images of the new Samsung Galaxy NX have been posted to Vietnamese site Tinhte that show a black camera with interchangeable lenses.
 We can see both Samsung and Galaxy NX branding on the camera's face, and around back is a large screen with a TouchWiz-ed version of Android 4.2 Jelly Bean.